barcia/bramework/README.md

 ├── dist/     All processed files are here
 ├── docs/     Documentation
 └── src/
-    ├── html/     Put here your NJK and HTML files with Nunjucks (if you want).
-All files inside `html/partials/`, `html/layouts/` and `html/macros/` are not processed.
+    ├── html/     Put here your HTML files.
-    ├── js/       Put here all you JavaScript files ├── php/      Put here all your PHP files.
+    ├── js/       Put here all you JavaScript files ├── wp/       Put here all your WordPress theme files.
 They are literally copied to /dist/ ├── scss/     Put here all your Sass code.
-    ├── stuff/    All files here are literally copied to /dist/ └── svg/      Files here are not processed.
+    └── svg/      Files here are not processed.
 Only save here your SVG to copy them and put it inline.
 ```